jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EX 35 Exemption for interest in FIF resident in Australia
-A person's rights in a FIF in an income year are not an attributing interest if,— (a) at all times in the year, the rights are a direct income interest of 10% or more; and (b) at all times in the year, the FIF is—
+A person's rights in a FIF in an income year are not an attributing interest if,— (a) at all times in the year, the item income interest calculated under section EX 50(4) for the person and the FIF is 10% or more; and
+  (b) at all times in the year, the FIF is—
     (i) resident in Australia; and
     (ii) under Australian law, subject to income tax on its income or treated as part of the head company of a consolidated group subject to income tax on its income; and